 - A feeling of grittiness in the eye

 Pink eye can be highly contagious, for up to several weeks after signs and symptoms have begun.
-Prompt treatment can protect others from becoming infected with the bacteria that causes pink eye.
+Prompt treatment can protect others from becoming infected with the bacteria that cause pink eye.

 Diagnosis of Conjunctivitis